A functional connectome containing 200,000 cells, 75,000 neurons with physiology, and 523 million synapses.

 This dataset is both large in size and rich in the different types of analysis one can do.
 There are some directions the consortium is already working on, including:

 Proofreading: There are ongoing proofreading efforts including both manual and automated efforts (see below).
 There is also a planned citizen science proofreading endeavor from the creators of Eyewire that will aim to contribute to proofreading over the coming years.
 We will be releasing new versions of the dataset on a regular interval through the dynamic CAVE services.
 The static flat segmentation and files will be updated less regularly.
-If you would be interested in receiving notifications about updates to the dataset or are interested in proofreading the dataset, please send a note to info@microns-explorer.org
+If you would be interested in receiving notifications about updates to the dataset or are interested in proofreading the dataset, please reach out with a Vortex Request (an NIH funded mechanism by which we provide continued support for this dataset)

 Cell typing: We are actively working on describing the cell types we see in the dataset through a variety of methods.
 As we gain confidence in the results of these analyses we will release more data annotations with finer grained cell type calls and/or predictions.